 - 1. SENIOR Open to exhibitors grades 9 and up - 2.
 INTERMEDIATE Open to exhibitors grades 6 through 8 - 3.
 BEGINNERS Open to exhibitors grades 3 through 5 - NOVICE Open to first year sheep exhibitors any age.
 Recommended for older first year sheep exhibitors.
 (No Trophy)

 CLASS B - MARKET ANIMAL PROJECT LAMB (ROSHOLT ONLY)

-MARKET LAMB is one born after January 1 of exhibit year.
+MARKET ANIMAL LAMB is one born on or after January 1st of the current year.

 - 1. Market Lamb (wether or ewe) - 2.
 Market Lamb (wether or ewe)